-Traditional and modern teachings point to a disaster within a few months before or after the eclipse in a populated region where the eclipse is visible; but on December 26, 2019 Saturn is conjunction Pluto in the sky so care is required to precisely tag any disaster event that occurs here on Earth with its true parent in the sky.
+Traditional and modern teachings point to a disaster within a few months before or after the eclipse in a populated region where the eclipse is visible; but on the day of the eclipse – December 26, 2019 – Saturn is conjunction Pluto in the sky so care is required to precisely tag any disaster event that occurs with its true parent in the sky.
 (It’s not known if these two astro-events can merge to define a single major national event.)

 You can forecast a natural disaster of some sort for India, Sri Lanka or Indonesia but these countries experience natural disasters that have nothing to do with eclipses.

 On December 26, 2004 at 7.59am, a 9.1 magnitude earthquake ripped through an undersea vault in the Indian Ocean propelling a massive tsunami that killed 230,000 people in a matter of hours.
 Indonesia and Sri Lanka were badly hit but a partial solar eclipse on October 14, 2004 was visible from Russia, China, North Korea, South Korea, Japan and Alaska; and a total solar eclipse of April 8, 2005 was visible from New Zealand, Mexico, Ecuador and much of South America so this disaster had nothing to do with an eclipse.